|Nutritional Guidelines (per serving)|

 This classic Moroccan garnish of caramelized onions and raisins is sweetened with honey and seasoned with aromatic spices of ginger, saffron. and cinnamon.
-It's popular as a topping for couscous or meat dishes, but you might also like to present it over rice, grilled meats, roasted poultry or even veggies.
+Tfaya is popular as a topping for couscous or meat dishes, but you might also like to present it over rice, grilled meats, roasted poultry, or even vegetables.
+You may love it so much you will find even more ways to use it that stray away from Moroccan cuisine.

-Although I've seen references to tfaya which clearly cite red onions, in practice I've observed that any onion might be used.
-I personally tend to use yellow or white.
+Although there are references to tfaya which clearly cite red onions, in practice any onion might be used.
+You can use yellow or white onions if you have them available.
+The addition of orange flower water is optional and you can substitute rose water for it.

 - 1 cup raisins